oruga-ui/oruga/packages/docs/components/Tooltip.md

 ## Tooltip component

-> Display a brief helper text to your user
+> Display a brief helper text to your user.

 ```html
 <o-tooltip></o-tooltip>